openmusic-project/openmusic-project.github.io/openmusic/doc/Tutorials/posn-order.md

 Generates an index or ordinal positions for a given sort function.
-The function or symbol at `_test_` is used to sort the list, as in the [`sort.` function](sort.).
+The function or symbol at `_test_` is used to sort the list, as in the [`sort.` function](sort).
 However, instead of returning the sorted list, `posn- order` returns an index of the operation- a list of numbers indicating the ordinal positions that the elements would have in the new list after the sorting is performed.